Ali-Row/TriviaGame/README.md

 # TriviaGame
-This is my trivia game I made during the Richmond Coding Bootcamp, it's pretty tough for non car guys, good luck!
+This is my trivia game I made during the Richmond Coding Bootcamp, it's pretty tough for any of you non car guys, so good luck!